Redesigning A File Upload Flow

 My Role

 I started this project in November 2023 as the Design Lead and worked in a small team consisting of a Product Manager and an Engineer Lead.
-I was responsible for all UX and UI design and worked on this project from end-to-end, up until handoff of my designs to the Engineer Lead.
+I was responsible for all UX and UI design from end-to-end, up until I handed off my designs to the Engineer Lead.

 Responsibilities: